Azure/Avere/src/terraform/examples/nfsfilermd/README.md

 9. execute `terraform apply -auto-approve` to build the nfs filer

 Once installed you will be able to mount the nfs filer.

+Test toggling the `offline_mode` variable to see that it destroys the VM and downgrades the disk when turned off.

 When you are done using the filer, you can destroy it by running `terraform destroy -auto-approve`.